Mobilize all sources of finance and Leverage public finance for social good

 # What are Externalities ?

 Externalities can be considered as market failures and are not included in the cost of goods or services produced.
 An example of a negative externality is the burning of fossil fuels e.g., gasoline in automobiles.
 It provides many toxic wastes, especially CO2 emissions, which increases the cost of social good.
 Negative externalities arise when social costs exceed private costs.
 Positive externalities result when social benefits (benefits to society) exceeds private benefits.
 In this universe here there are three actors: consumers, producers, and factors of production.
 In the above case, a way to measure social costs would be to measure incremental health costs of diseases between two periods related to pollution, but it’s next to impossible to measure the mental anguish, etc. Encouraging the use of renewable energy negates CO2 emissions, an excellent example of positive externality.
+Check out the tutorial on excise tax on negative externalities below.

 Another example of positive externalities would be running early morning.
 Apart from keeping one healthy, which is the stated aim, it motivates others to run, stay fit.
 Running fosters upbeat mood through the day, in turn helps spread happiness through positive thoughts, remarks, tweets, etc.